crashoverride777/swifty-receipt-validator/README.md

 There are some helpers on gitHub that I got inspired by, but I didnt like how the code was either outdated, didnt follow all of apples guidlines, were not very swift like or unsafe due things such as force unwrapping.

 I tried to follow apples guidlines as well as I can, e.g when fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.

-I am doing the following validation checks, if the JSON response returns a valid receipt status code.
+# Validation Checks

+By default this helper will validate a receipt based on these checks

+1) Check for valid receipt status code

-1) Check receipt send for verification exists in json response
+2) Check receipt send for verification exists in json response

-2) Check receipt contains correct bundle id for app
+3) Check receipt contains correct bundle id for app

-3) Check receipt contains product id for app
+4) Check receipt contains product id for app

+You can also handle additional checks, see below

 # Cocoa Pods